chaplinjs/chaplin/README.md

 ![Modern Times](http://s3.amazonaws.com/imgly_production/3359809/original.jpg)

 While developing several web applications using Backbone.js, we felt the need for conventions on how to structure such applications.
 Backbone is an easy starting point, but provides only basic, low-level patterns.
 Especially, Backbone provides little to structure an actual application.
-For example, the famous “[Todo list example](http://todomvc.com/)” is not an application in the strict sense nor does it teach best practices how to structure Backbone code.
+For example, the famous “[Todo list](http://todomvc.com/)” is not an application in the strict sense nor does it teach best practices how to structure Backbone code.

 Backbone doesn’t intend to be an all-round [framework](http://stackoverflow.com/questions/148747/what-is-the-difference-between-a-framework-and-a-library) so it’s not appropriate to blame Backbone for these deliberate limitations.
 Nonetheless, most Backbone use cases need a sophisticated application architecture.